nfdi4plants/nfdi4plants.github.io/src/content/articles/manuals.md

 ---
 title: Tools and services manuals
-summary: Browse our guides to learn more about DataPLANTs tools and services.
+description: Browse our guides to learn more about DataPLANTs tools and services.
 ---

 DataPLANT offers several tools to facilitate RDM.